What’s the Difference Between a Skillet and a Frying Pan?

 Frying pans may seem simple, but they’re actually pretty amazing when you think about it.
 With their flat surfaces, handy handles, and versatile designs, they’re the unsung heroes of the kitchen.

-Key Differences between a Skillet and a Frying Pan
+Key Differences Between a Skillet and a Frying Pan

 Alright, let’s talk about the big differences between skillets and frying pans.
 Even though they might seem pretty similar, some key things set them apart.